Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.
+- The Angels pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels' 3.85 team ERA ranks 11th among all MLB pitching staffs.
+- The Angels have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.

-- Angels pitchers combine to allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- The Angels allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers (0-2) takes the mound for the Angels in his sixth start of the season.
-He has a 4.85 ERA in 26 2/3 innings pitched, with 31 strikeouts.
+- Suarez (1-1) gets the starting nod for the Angels in his sixth start of the season.
+He's put together a 7.89 ERA in 21 2/3 innings pitched, with 18 strikeouts.

-- In his most recent time out on Saturday, the left-hander threw 4 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.
+- His last time out came on Sunday against the Milwaukee Brewers, when the lefty tossed five scoreless innings while allowing two hits.

-- The 23-year-old has an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are batting .255 against him.
+- The 25-year-old has put together a 7.89 ERA and 7.5 strikeouts per nine innings across five games this season, while giving up a batting average of .337 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.